 Pre-law Scholars Program

-The Program offers career counseling and law school application counseling to students interested in legal careers.
-Dorothy Wells Littleton, J.D., Practitioner-in-residence, is available to meet with students in Haley Center 7002.
-Students are invited to discuss opportunities within various legal specialties and the day-to-day duties of lawyers within these specialties, choice of major or minor, choice of elective courses, choice of law school, paralegal degrees and opportunities, and the law school application process (including drafting of the Personal Statement and obtaining recommendations).
-Littleton’s office hours are posted on the Announcements page.
+The program offers career counseling and law school application counseling to students interested in legal careers.
+Debra Armstrong-Wright, J.D., Advisor, is available to meet with students in Haley Center 7002.
+Students are invited to discuss opportunities within various legal specialties and the day-to-day duties of lawyers within these specialties, choice of major or minor, choice of elective courses, choice of law school, paralegal degrees and opportunities, and the law school application process (including drafting of the personal statement and obtaining recommendations).
+Armstrong-Wright's office hours are posted on the Announcements page.

 The program provides an information network to Auburn’s pre-law students.
 Internship and employment opportunities, speakers, elective course offerings, social events, and trips to court proceedings and law school campuses are announced by e-mail to program members.

 There is no minimum GPA requirement for participation in the Pre-Law Scholars Program.
 Just sign in below and you will be added to the membership list so that you may begin receiving e-mail announcements of program events and opportunities.